 What is Customer Education?
+Top Strategies for Building a Customer Education Program

-Customer education teaches your customer how to use your product or software to achieve their goals.
 Customer education is an incredible value-add that should begin before the sale and continue after onboarding.

-- Live classroom training like lectures or webinars.
+- Live classroom training like lectures or webinars

-- Interactive learning through product walkthroughs or in-app messaging with a customer service professional or a bot.
+- Interactive learning through product walkthroughs or in-app messaging with a customer service professional or a bot

 Customer education is particularly helpful for: